-Here at ShapeShift, we oftentimes receive questions about the cryptoasset world and its many nuances.
+Here at ShapeShift, we oftentimes receive questions about the digital asset world and its many nuances.
 This list of definitions can help you understand all of the words you may run into on a daily basis.
-There is a lot to learn if you are new to digital assets, but ShapeShift is here to help you every step of the way.

 An address is an alphanumeric string of letters and numbers that is unique to a wallet.
-It is what is used to route cryptoassets across the network to a particular destination.
+It is what is used to route digital assets across the network to a particular destination.
 Different coins have unique address formats.

-New tokens are sometimes given to a number of users that have assets on a particular blockchain, whether it be NXT or BTC.
+New tokens are sometimes given to a number of users that have assets on a particular blockchain.
 Essentially, when the new tokens are distributed, they are “airdropped” to the holders on the blockchain.

 Algorithms solve problems using calculations and data processing.
 Most modern software depends on functioning algorithms.